What is respite?

 The person you care for will also need to have a financial assessment.
 This will only happen after they have had a needs assessment to check they need support.

-If you qualify for support you can ask the local council to arrange this for you, or you may prefer to do this yourself via a personal budget, direct payment or self-directed support.
+If you qualify for support you can ask the local council to arrange this for you, or you may be able decide how the money to pay for your support plan is spent:

 Personal budgets, direct payment and self-directed support